Joe Walsh (Irish politician): Political career

 He began his political career when he was elected a member of Cork County Council in 1974, remaining on the council until the 1991 local elections.
-He was elected to Dáil Éireann on his first, attempt when he was returned as a Fianna Fáil TD for Cork South-West at the 1977 general election.
-Walsh lost his seat at the 1981 general election, but secured election by the Cultural and Educational Panel to Seanad Éireann.
+He was elected to Dáil Éireann on his first attempt when he was returned as a Fianna Fáil TD for the Cork South-West at the 1977 general election.
+Walsh lost his seat at the 1981 general election but secured election by the Cultural and Educational Panel to Seanad Éireann.
 He was re-elected to the Dáil at the February 1982 general election and retained his seat at every subsequent election until his retirement in 2007.

 In the 1980s, Walsh was one of the Gang of 22 who opposed Charles Haughey's leadership of Fianna Fáil.
-In spite of this, he was appointed Minister of State at the Department of Agriculture and Food when Haughey returned as Taoiseach after the 1987 general election.
+Despite this, he was appointed Minister of State at the Department of Agriculture and Food when Haughey returned as Taoiseach after the 1987 general election.
 In 1989, he was a key figure in the negotiations which led to the formation of the historic Fianna Fáil-Progressive Democrats coalition government.
 He remained as Minister of State until 1992 when Albert Reynolds became Taoiseach.
 Walsh was appointed to the Cabinet as Minister for Agriculture and Food in February of the same year.
 He remained in that position until December 1994.
-In 1997 Fianna Fáil returned to power and Walsh was again appointed Minister for Agriculture and Food in Bertie Ahern's government.
+In 1997, Fianna Fáil returned to power, and Walsh was again appointed Minister for Agriculture and Food in Bertie Ahern's government.

-When Ireland was confronted with a foot-and-mouth disease crisis in 2001, Walsh introduced control measures to prevent a full-scale outbreak, such as curtailing the movement of animals with football games and the postponement of sporting events including 2001 Six Nations Championship.
+When Ireland was confronted with a foot-and-mouth disease crisis in 2001, Walsh introduced control measures to prevent a full-scale outbreak, such as curtailing the movement of animals during football games and postponing sports events, including the 2001 Six Nations Championship.

 He received several awards, including the Légion d'honneur and the Grand Cross of the Agricultural Order of Merit of Spain.
 On 13 August 2004, he announced that he would retire from the Cabinet after spending 14 years of his career at the Department of Agriculture.

-He sat on the board of Bank of Ireland, and received an annual Oireachtas pension payments of €119,177.
+He sat on the board of the Bank of Ireland and received annual Oireachtas pension payments of €119,177.